-The project name is the public reference and identifier for the project, and will be shown in the Register of Approved Project Plans, found at www.veu-registry.vic.gov.au/register-projects.
+The project name is the public reference and identifier for the project, and will be shown in the Register of Approved Project Plans.
 You should nominate your preferred name for the project.
 That name:

 - must be unique - must not mislead about the project's ownership or purpose - must not contain language inappropriate for a publicly listed project.